 As a training provider, issues of this sort have the potential to pop up all the time.
 Problems with venues, tutors, or suppliers could suddenly crop up at any second.
 It’s important to have a good system in place so a little hiccup won’t throw your whole day off track.

 A great way to help you, and your whole business for that matter, stay more organised and manage your time better is a Training Management System (TMS).
 Have tools and systems in place to manage various different aspects of your business.
 This will free up your time.
 And that means you don’t have many things to worry about or manage.
 It will it lighten your workload.
 It will also give you lots of extra time to work with, which is always a bonus!

 There are lots of Training Management Systems on the market, so we’re going to talk about some of the general features that you can expect to find, and how they can help you manage your time effectively.

 Automate Your Emails

 One huge time drain on training companies is the sheer amount of emails that have to be sent to manage the course admin.
-Emails are sent when students sign up to new courses, to confirm payments, to provide further class details, to remind students of assessments, to ask for feedback at the end of the course, to send out invoices, to issue certificates – the list could go on!
+Emails are sent when students sign up to new courses.
+Also to confirm payments.
+Then to provide further class details.
+To remind students of assessments.
+Also to ask for feedback at the end of the course.
+To send out invoices.
+Not to forget to issue certificates.
+The list could go on!